Rastavelli/roman2arab/README.md

-# roman2arab
+# roman_to_arab
-Convert roman numerals to arabic numbers
+Convert roman numbers to arabic numbers